Incident Generation and Runbook Execution

 Automation (LogIQ Engine)

-The LogIQ engine executes automated investigations (Runbooks) associated with an event (detection/trigger), and attaches the resulting analysis to the incident report (e.g., assessed business impact, supporting data/context,etc.).
+The LogIQ engine runs automated investigations (Runbooks) tied to an event (detection/trigger) and attaches the resulting analysis to the incident (e.g., business impact, supporting data).
+System-level incident triggers and any user-defined custom triggers determine which runbook runs.